feanz/lhm.net/README.md

 Lhm currently only works with MS SQL databases and currently needs to be plugged into an existing migration tool or ran as a custom tool.

+## Limitations

+Due to the Chunker implementation, Lhm requires that the table to migrate has an ordered single column primary key.

 ## Sample Database

 There is a [sql script](https://github.com/feanz/lhm.net/blob/develop/src/lhm.net/SampleDatabase.sql) in the main project to make a sammple DB.